solvercube/customscripts/dockerasciidoctor/0README.md

 **Description:**

-- Initializes a `reveal.js` presentation environment inside the container
+- Initializes a `reveal.js` presentation environment ==inside the container==

-- Helps you prepare a working directory for publishing environment via the Asciidoctor toolchain.
+- Helps you prepare a publishing environment via the Asciidoctor toolchain.

 **Options:**

 - `--basic`:
   - Creates a minimal structure with essential files only.
 - `--full`:
   - Clones the full `reveal.js` GitHub repository.